jasperlinsen/AnimationFrameController/README.md

 On top of that, the function can explicitly return the bool `false` if it is done:

-	function myFunction(){
+	function myFunction( delta, progress ){
 		count++;
 		if( count >= 100 ){ return false; }
 	}

+As you can see above, your function receives two arguments: the `delta`, representing the delta time since the last call, and `progress`, which represents the time since your function was added, both in milliseconds.

-You can stop and start the animationFrameController by using the `AF.stop()` and `AF.start()` methods.
+You can stop and start the animationFrameController by using the `.stop()` and `.start()` methods.
 The AnimationFrameController will start running animation frames as soon as a function gets added, and will stop when all functions have been removed.

 ## Debug